When managers ignore employees or focus just on their weaknesses, they double the chances for them to become unproductive.

 Employees who receive regular check-ins from managers will feel supported — and will, therefore, be more motivated to provide the quality of work that your organization expects.

 Constructive feedback and a positive environment not only reduces turnover, but it increases performance.
-This, in turn, saves the organization money.
+Consider it a steroid for your employees’ professional development, which makes them more effective workers and saves the organization money.

 Improves intra-office relationships